From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Introduction and Motivation

 \section{Introduction and Motivation}

-A \emph{cube category} is a category whose objects are (usually) finite-dimensional cubes, and whose morphisms are mappings of some sort between these cubes.
-There are many different cube categories~\cite{bezem_et_al:LIPIcs:2014:4628, Ed-Morehouse-Varieties-of-Cubical-Sets, oriended-cube, Antolini2002, Clive-Newstead-cubical-sets}, and they are used to encode higher categorical structures.
+A \emph{cube category} is a category whose objects are (or represent) finite-dimensional cubes, and whose morphisms are mappings of some sort between these cubes.
+There are many different cube categories~\cite{oriended-cube, Antolini2002, bezem_et_al:LIPIcs:2014:4628, Ed-Morehouse-Varieties-of-Cubical-Sets, Clive-Newstead-cubical-sets}, and they are used to encode higher categorical structures.

-Homotopy type theory~\cite{hottbook} is a variation of Martin-L\"of's intensional type theory.
-The characteristic and novel view adapted in Homotopy type theory is that types carry the structure of higher categories, or, to be precise, higher groupoids (i.e.\ all morphisms are invertible).
-This view supports Voevodsky's \emph{univalence principle} which should seen as a central concept of homotopy type theory.
+\emph{Homotopy type theory}~\cite{hottbook} is a variation of Martin-L\"of's intensional type theory.
+The characteristic and novel view adapted in homotopy type theory is that types carry the structure of higher categories, or, to be precise, higher groupoids (i.e.\ all morphisms are invertible).
+This view supports Voevodsky's \emph{univalence principle} which should be seen as a central concept of homotopy type theory.
 The first model of such a type theory, given by Voevodsky~\cite{voevodsky_univalentFoundationsProjectNSF} (see also the presentation by Kapulkin and Lumsdaine~\cite{kapulkin2012simplicial}), uses \emph{simplicial sets}.
-However, it is still an open question how simplicial sets can be used to build a \emph{constructive} model of type theory with univalent universes.
-Instead, this has been achieved by Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628} using \emph{cubical sets}.
-Starting from there, cubes have gathered a lot of attention in the type theory community, leading to various \emph{cubical type theories} which have univalence not as an axiom but as a built-in derivable principle~\cite{cubicaltt, CartesianCubicalTypeTheory, awodey2018cubical, PittsAM:aximct-jv}.
+However, it is still an open question how simplicial sets can be used to build a \emph{constructive} model of type theory with univalent universes~\cite{gambino2017frobenius}.
+Using \emph{cubical sets}, this has been achieved by Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628}.
+Starting from there, cubes have gathered a lot of attention in the type theory community, leading to various \emph{cubical type theories} which have univalence not as an axiom but as a built-in derivable principle~\cite{CartesianCubicalTypeTheory, awodey2018cubical, cubicaltt, PittsAM:aximct-jv}.
 Many different cube categories have been considered in this context.

 The important cube category used by Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628} (from now on referred to as the \emph{BCH cube category}) uses finite sets of variable names as objects, and a morphism from a set $I$ to a set $J$ is a function $f : I \to J \cup \{0,1\}$ which is ``injective on the left part'', i.e.\ $f(i_1) = f(i_2) = j$ with $j : J$ implies $i_1 = i_2$.
 One goal of this paper is to develop several alternative presentations of this category, mainly using graph morphisms.
 We have two main motivations to do this.
 The first is that, as we hope, our alternative and intuitive (but equivalent) definitions enable new views on the category and facilitate the discovery of further observations.
 The second motivation is that a minor change in the definition will allow us to construct a new cube category, the \emph{twisted cubes} from the title.
 We will come back to this in a moment.